 I was born in 1962 and I started listening to the music first thanks to my maternal grandmother, mostly classical, Italian operas, and some quality pop like Charles Aznavour, Sergio Endrigo or Frank Sinatra.
 The first time that I've heard kind of music I am into today was in the former Yugoslavia, listening to the proto-progressive psychedelic band Indexi and their epic tune from the late 1960s ' Plima' (High Tide).
 For whatever reasons, the tune was only released 4 years later in 1972, I believe, and immediately became a hit.
 I was only 10, I didn't understand the music, but I loved it.

 In 1970s I frequented Italy where my mother moved in 1971, and I started being exposed to some jazz, blues and some classic rock, as well during my high school days in the former Yugoslavia, before I moved for good to Italy in 1982 (I lived sporadically between Yugoslavia and Italy between 1972-1982).
-In late 1970s and early 1980s I befriended some older guys, 10-12 years my seniors, and nothing from 1980s did interest me, I started exploring the much from 1960s and early 1970s.
-I do not disrespect any kind of music but disco, punk and new wave really aren't my thing.
-When I was 17-19 I discovered King Crimson, Miles Davis, Jimi Hendrix, Weather Report, Jefferson Airplane, Sun Ra, Terje Rypdal, John Lee Hooker or Keith Jarrett, Gentle Giant or Soft machine, my attitude toward the music was already formed.
-I wanted the music that I can listen to, not to be a background or to dance with, or to be apart of a specific group of people.
+In late 1970s and early 1980s I befriended a few guys, 10-12 years my seniors, and since not so much from 1980s did interest me, I started exploring the music from 1960s and early 1970s, thanks to those new friendships.
+I do not disrespect any kind of music but disco, punk and new wave really weren't my thing.
+When I was 17-20, discovering King Crimson, Miles Davis, Jimi Hendrix, Weather Report, Jefferson Airplane, Sun Ra, Terje Rypdal, John Lee Hooker, Keith Jarrett, Gentle Giant or Soft Machine, my attitude toward the music was already formed.
+I wanted to enjoy the music that I can listen to, not to be a background or to dance with, or to be part of a specific group of people.
 I never was hippy or punk or beatnik, I never took any drugs, I dislike the 'flavor' of marijuana, but I like to eat quality food and have quality drink, and I was never drunk in my whole life, and I am an activate 'healthy' drinker for over 45 years.
+Music and travels were my real ‘addictions'.

 "I am still attending that lesson in which I have to learn what are most important lessons I have learned from my experience in this crazy music business world.
 But I think I finally learned how to say NO. What a beautiful concept!"
 (Photo: Leonardo Pavkovic of MoonJune Records)